abysswarrior/interview_code_assessment/README.md

 # interview_code_assessment
 This is a test project for interview

+# Big Note
+if i had enough time i will do this:

+- [ ] single commit for every change in code (also a single commit for single file)
+- [ ] dockerized project
+- [ ] fix some OpenAPI misunderstanding foe swagger documentation (@extend_schema feature)
+- [ ] doc string for every method and class
+-
 # Run Locally

 **Step 1 :** create a new virtualenv and install requirements.